 Research shows that eating two 4-ounce servings of seafood per week may reduce the risk of heart disease and related deaths.
 Many health professionals attribute this potentially life-saving quality of seafood to the presence of omega-3 essential fatty acids.
 And, omega-3s are not limited to fish and seafood.
 They are also found in some vegetable oils, nuts, seeds and soy foods.

 Some plants also contain an omega-3 fatty acid known as ALA (alpha-linolenic acid).
 You can find it in various oils, nuts, seeds, beans and other sources.
 Here are tips for getting more plant-based omega-3s:

-- Include vegetable oils that contain omega-3 fatty acids, such as flaxseed oil, walnut oil, canola oil or soybean oil.
+- Include oils that contain omega-3 fatty acids, such as flaxseed oil, walnut oil, canola oil or soybean oil.

 - Add hemp hearts or ground flaxseed to cereals, yogurt and salads.
-The body isn't able to break down whole flaxseed effectively but grinding them before using helps with absorption.
+The body isn't able to break down whole flaxseeds but grinding them before use helps with absorption.

-- Substitute ground flaxseed for butter or oil when baking.
-Use 3 tablespoons of ground flaxseed instead of 1 tablespoon of oil.
+- Substitute ground flaxseed for part of the butter or oil when baking.
+Use 3 tablespoons of ground flaxseed mixed with 1 tablespoon of water to replace 1 tablespoon of oil.

-- Snack on edamame or walnuts for a snack rich in omega-3 fatty acids.
+- Snack on edamame or walnuts for a snack that provides omega-3 fatty acids.

 Omega-3 supplements may be beneficial in combating heart disease though recent studies have challenged if taking supplements is as effective as consuming food sources.
 Scientific evidence describing the advantage of omega-3 supplements on heart disease risk for people who don't actually have heart disease is also limited.
 Consult a health professional to determine if you would benefit from an omega-3 supplement.

 Too Much Omega-3?